johan-bjareholt/DV1457-http_server/README.md

 - Handle ctrl+c
 - Kill all forked processes and threads instantly on shutdown
-- Fix syslog in jail (pass flag to openlog to instantly open)
-- Fix log to file in thread/fork (it creates the file but doesn't write anything)
 - Segfaults during heavy parallell load when using threads